calcorum/isy-dashboard/README.md

 6. Define each group you decided on earlier using the following format:
    * Enter an ALL_CAPS name without spaces (use an underscore _ if you want a space)
    * Enter each switch's python name (defined in step 2 above) separated by a comma with brackets [ ] surrounding the whole group
+7. If you have not already done so, rename this file so it is just 'definitions.py' without quotes

 ![Group Definitions](http://i.imgur.com/ZynItzc.png "Group Definition Reference")